zahrafiroz/Geo458FP/README.md

 # Group AA3
 ## Zahra, Sergio, Hannah, Jacob, Joey

-## Final Project Proposal;
-Each group is expected to develop a digital-geographies related project: _*A study of Washington states Rainfall visualized using a Smart Dashboard*_
+# Final Project; *A study of Washington states Rainfall visualized using a Smart Dashboard*_

 ## Clearly describe the project idea: